spryker/spryker-docs/docs/scos/dev/back-end-development/yves/controllers-and-actions.md

 ---
 title: Controllers and actions
-description: Controllers are placed inside the Controllers folder in Yves; they provide an entry point to the system for requests submitted by the front-end users.
+description: Controllers are placed inside the Controllers folder in Yves; they provide an entry point to the system for requests submitted by the frontend users.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/yves-controllers-actions